atesgoral/express-id/README.md

 # express-id

-Express middleware to injects IDs to paths
+Express middleware to inject IDs to paths.

 ## Usage